 Have we seen this movie before?
 Yes, many times over.
 Have we learned that lesson?
 That’s debatable.
 The ending of this film is melodramatic and pretty ridiculous.
 The Circle or as I’m going to call them…Google Plus…decides to create a citizen task force to hunt down criminals in real time and even normal citizens.
 They hunt the main character’s friend and drive him off a bridge to his death.
 This, of course, is silly and forced as this company would have been shut down faster than you can say ‘Why is Patton Oswalt even in the movie?” but again, extremely satire reality is the theme here.
 The worse thing about this film honestly is this is the last film performance of Bill Paxton and we see him as a nearly crippled man struggling with MS, not the way we would like to remember him.

-At the end of the day, The Circle misses the mark of being a good film with a name cast that I am not very impressed with outside of John Boyega and Karen Gillan who the film just forgets are even in the film after about 30 minutes.
+The Circle misses the mark of being a good film with a name cast that I am not very impressed with outside of John Boyega and Karen Gillan who the film just forgets are even in the film after about 30 minutes.
 I’ve seen much better movies on this topic, but if you think this film isn’t realistic in the era of Instagram, Snapchat, Alexa, and WorldStarHipHop…you may want to take a closer look at current events…it may scare the crap out of you.